syncfusion-content/wpf-docs/wpf/Calculate/Getting-Started.md

-   > Note: There is no toolbox support for Calculate in WPF application.
+   N> There is no toolbox support for Calculate in WPF application.